 I am pleased to support the efforts of AADO, a reputable and trusted local NGO, as worthy managers of funding for this purpose.

-The Planet Wheeler Foundation has funded this Master Science Teacher Training for several years, for which we are enormously grateful, but this funding will come to an end in 2018 and we are seeking donations to continue the work.
+The Planet Wheeler Foundation has funded this Master Science Teacher Training since 2009, for which we are enormously grateful, but this funding came an end in 2019 and we are seeking donations to continue the work.

 If you can help, please do.